Photo credit: Martha Wirth Photography

 “Still Standing”

-Performers: Delaney Carter, Naomi Graff, Christine Jackson, Ashley Sonnier, Fallon-Voorheis Mathews, Julie Young
+Performers: Al Firstenberg, Naomi Graff, Christine Jackson, Ashley Sonnier, Fallon-Voorheis Mathews, Julie Young

 Choreography: Fallon Voorheis-Mathews